 “Novel Treatments for Food Allergies”

 This month’s webinar will provide attendees with information about the current research towards a cure for food allergy.
 Wesley Burks, MD will describe the theories behind the research, present early data on results, discuss the prospects for future research and answer your questions.
 Dr. Burks is Curnen Distinguished Professor and Chair of the Department of Pediatrics at the University of North Carolina in Chapel Hill, NC.
 Dr. Burks also serves as Chair of FARE's Research Advisory Board.
+Dr. Burks slides can be viewed here.

 “Safely Navigating the Restaurant Scene”